-Why Give Up Smoking
+Why Should You Give Up Smoking?

-Why give up smoking at all if it is something that you enjoy?
-There is a long answer to this and a short one.
-The short answer is that it could kill you.
-Dramatic but nevertheless very true.
+We know that’s a bit dramatic, but it’s very accurate.
 The World Health Organisation has been very clear about how damaging smoking is.
-It can cause a number of ailments and diseases, not least cancer.
-The bottom line here is that smoking tobacco cigarettes can and does cause premature death.
+It can cause several ailments and diseases, not least cancer.
+The bottom line is that smoking tobacco cigarettes can cause premature death.

-Cigarettes are costly and offer little in terms of return on investment.
-You buy them and they literally go up in smoke.
-You can’t reuse them, you need to buy another pack.
-With a packet of twenty tobacco cigarettes costing around £10, it is clear how the monetary cost of smoking can be high!
+Cigarettes are costly and offer little return on investment.
+You buy them, and they go up in smoke.
+You need to buy another pack.
+With a packet of twenty tobacco cigarettes costing more than £10, it is clear how the monetary cost of smoking can be high!